Increased Awareness Doesn’t Equal Increased Action

 Motivating people to go to the doctor when nothing feels wrong is a challenge.
 What’s even more challenging is motivating a hard to reach population when simply making contact is the biggest barrier to driving action.

 Despite the increased public awareness of the importance of screening and early detection of breast cancer, health plans often experience low participation rates for member engagement programs centered around breast cancer screening.
-In fact, a new study by researchers from the Centers for Disease Control and Prevention (CDC) reports that screening rates for breast, colorectal, and cervical cancer are lagging behind target rates set by the Healthy People 2020 program.
+In fact, a new study by researchers from the Centers for Disease Control and Prevention (CDC) reports that screening rates for breast, colorectal, and cervical cancer are lagging behind target rates set by the Healthy People Program.

 A multi-state Blues plan was struggling to motivate their Medicare population to schedule a PCP visit for a breast cancer screening and as a result, their Star Ratings fell.
 They enlisted help from Icario to take a new approach to engage, improve outcomes, and impact Star Ratings.

-Adopting a Multi-Channel Digital Approach
+Adopting an Omnichannel Digital Approach

 Because this plan was struggling to engage their members using traditional outreach methods, like live agents and direct mail, Icario first assessed the possibility of using digital communication channels for outreach.
-Based on the health plan’s goals to improve their Star Ratings and engagement rates, Icario determined that a multi-channel digital approach, using minimal amounts of text messaging and interactive voice and a heavy focus on email, would yield the best outcome.
+Based on the health plan’s goals to improve their Star Ratings and engagement rates, Icario determined that an omnichannel digital approach, using minimal amounts of text messaging and interactive voice and a heavy focus on email, would yield the best outcome.

 It’s important to note the impact of a single text message or interactive voice call shouldn’t be discounted—the synergy between channels is proven to increase engagement and drive health actions.